Mariya Kuznetsova (singer): Life in exile

 In 1920, Kuznetsova participated in a large a charity concert at the Paris Opéra along with Vera Karalli and others, to raise funds to aid impoverished fellow Russian émigrés.

 Kuznetsova's other performances during the 1920s were of a more practical and less philanthropic nature.
 She organized private concerts and recitals where she would sing Russian and Spanish folk music, Gypsy music, and opera.
 At these recitals she would often perform Spanish folk dances and Flamenco after singing.
 In addition to these private performances, Kuznetsova worked as a soloist at Covent Garden, the Copenhagen Opera House, and other theaters and opera houses throughout Europe.
 She founded the Theatre of Miniatures with Léon Bakst in 1922, where, for a very brief time, she performed.

 In 1927, with the help of the Ukrainian baritone Mikhail Karakash and his wife Elizaveta Popova, and of the Count Alexis Ceretelli, Kuznetsova founded the Opéra Russe à Paris.
 The Opéra Russe staged a number of ballets and operas in London, Paris, Barcelona, Madrid, Milan, and as far afield as Buenos Aires, and Japan, between 1927 and 1933.
 She also concerted in Shanghai in May 1935.

 Kuznetsova gave fewer performances after 1933, but as late as 1947 her name appeared on the program of a choreographic competition held in Copenhagen, hosted by Rolf de Maré.
 Her contribution to the event was described quite simply: "Songs and dances of Spain, by Maria Kousnetzoff and a flamenco group."

 Personal life and death

-Kuznetsova's first husband was Nikolai Albertovich Benois, the son of watercolorist Albert Nikolayevich Benois (1852–1936).
+Kuznetsova's first husband was Albert Albertovich Benois, the son of watercolorist Albert Nikolayevich Benois (1852–1936).

 After the death of Benois, Kuznetsova wed Jules Massenet's nephew, the banker and industrialist Alfred Massenet.
 Alfred had worked for a time in the Russian Empire, prior to the Revolution, as the president of the Société d'Industrie Minière de Chagali-Heliar, a French copper mining company headquartered in Tbilisi, Georgia.

 Kuznetsova's last years were spent in poverty; she lived in one room in a small hotel off the Champs Elysees, abandoned by her son Mikhael and her former colleagues and friends.
 Kuznetsova's sole companion was her dresser Olga and she supported herself by giving lessons in singing and acting.
 Olga used to recount how Chaliapin died in Kuznetsova's arms, against the wishes of his wife.

-Kuznetsova died in Paris on April 25, 1966.
+Kuznetsova died in Paris on April 25, 1966, aged eighty-two; she's been interred into the Sainte-Geneviève-des-Bois Cemetery.